Microtis brownii: Taxonomy and naming

 Microtis brownii was first formally described in 1871 by Heinrich Gustav Reichenbach and the description was published in Beitrage zur Systematischen Pflanzenkunde.
 The specific epithet (brownii) honours the Scottish botanist Robert Brown.

 Distribution and habitat

-The sweet mignonette orchid usually grows in swampy places but sometimes in woodland, forest or inland granite outcrops.
+Sweet mignonette orchid usually grows in swampy places but sometimes in woodland, forest or inland granite outcrops.
 It sometimes forms colonies of thousands of plants and is widespread and common, especially between Perth and Esperance.

 Conservation

 Microtis brownii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife.